 In 2010, Time magazine selected the British artist for its list of the world’s 100 most influential people.
 Over the years, Banksy has carried out a considerable number of ‘pranks’, one of which was his Girl with Balloon painting which went through the shredder just moments after it was sold for nearly $1.4 million at auction.

-The Art of Banksy exhibition will open at 50 Earlham Street, London, on 25th March and run until 26th September, 2021.
+The Art of Banksy exhibition, which will run at 50 Earlham Street, London, was initially due to open in March but has now been postponed until May this year.
+It’s due to open on 20th May and run until 21st November.
 The collection has already welcomed 750,000 visitors worldwide including in Toronto, Melbourne and Tel Aviv.

 Groups of ten or more people can benefit from a discounted entry price from Monday to Friday and private viewings for groups of between 60 and 120 are available for Monday, Tuesday and Wednesday evenings from 7pm.